An Exclusive Look At ‘Yukon Men’ As New Challenges And Obstacles Face Tanana Residents

 Clearly disappointed he says, “This is the result of that road, I know it is.
 People from Tanana wouldn’t do this.”

 Trapping season has begun, but the lack of snowfall is preventing another Tanana resident, Stan Zuray, from using his dogs to run his trap line.
-When Charlie turns to him for help on this episode of Yukon Men, they devise a bold plan to defend Charlie’s lines but it may be too little, too late.
+When Charlie turns to him for help on this episode of Yukon Men, they devise a bold plan to defend Charlie’s lines, but it may be too little, too late.
 Stan is concerned about the road as well, having shared previously on Yukon Men that the reason he came to Tanana was because of the remote location, and he will undoubtedly run into similar problems on this season of Yukon Men.

 Stan's not too pleased with the new road… https://t.co/iKHqhNkWf0 pic.twitter.com/2rPVZkzwjm